 - Heat your oven to 200° C/400° F.

 - Wash, top and tail, and halve your carrots lengthwise.
+If they are not organic, give them a peel, too.
 Pop the carrots onto a rimmed baking tray.
-Drizzle with melted fat.
+Drizzle with olive oil.
 Season generously with salt and sprinkle with thyme leaves.

 - Roast until tender and golden, about 45 minutes.
-You want some lovely crusty bits to be developing on the bottom of the carrots.
+You want some lovely crusty bits to develop on the bottom of the carrots.

-- Heat the broth and honey in a small pot.
+- Heat the broth and honey together in a small pot.